Midorilly/Formal-Methods/README.md

 ```

 ## Results
-The results obtained by executing the training and the testing phase are presented as follows.
+The results obtained by the training and the testing phase are presented as follows.

 ### Monday
 The Petri Net discovered by the alpha miner algorithm during the training phase is the following one.